jyutzler/Bridge-Systems/system.md

 Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
 If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.

-Over opening game bids (4♥ or higher), a double is for penalty.
+#### After a Game Bid
+Over 4♥, a double is penalty-oriented, usually with spade tolerance.
+Advancer may pull the double with undisclosed distribution and/or poor defensive values.
+4NT (either directly or after a double) shows the minors.

-However, advancer may pull the double with undisclosed distribution and/or poor defensive values.
+After 4♠, a double is penalty-oriented.
+Advancer may pull the double with undisclosed distribution and/or poor defensive values.
+4NT (either directly or after a double) is for takeout, showing at least two places to play.

+#### Balancing
+When the opponents have shown a major fit, balancing is very aggressive especially when non-vulnerable.

+* (1♠)-p-(2♠)-p;(p)X: takeout
+* (1♠)-p-(2♠)-p;(p)2NT: minors

 ### Responsive Doubles
 After an opponent bids at the one level, partner doubles for takeout, and the other opponent raises, a double by advancer is responsive.